 What's an Overlocker?
 Article

-Overlockers - originally used in industrial sewing venues - are a valuable asset to home sewers.
+Overlockers, originally only used in industrial sewing venues, are a valuable asset to home sewers.
 Not long ago, overlockers were only available for commercial use.
 The machines were huge, heavy and impractical for home sewers.
 Fortunately, the market has changed and there are wonderful assortments of industrial-quality overlockers, at a variety of price points, designed specifically for home sewers.

 Different from a conventional sewing machine that forms a stitch with a bobbin and top thread, an overlocker works with loopers and needle threads that form an overlocking stitch.